 If the council contacts you about Council Tax payment, ensure that you notify them that you are registered as a full-time student and ask them to check for your details on the database that we have sent.
 If they are unable to find your details on the database, you'll need to request a Council Tax Exemption Certificate.
-You may apply for a Council Tax Exemption Certificate in person at the Student Services Centre counter, which you can send to the council.
+You may apply for a Registration Status Certificate for Council Tax exemption purposes, which you can send to the council.

 Term-time address outside Leeds, Wakefield, Bradford or Kirklees

-Please ensure that you notify the Council that you are registered as a full-time student.
-You will need to request a Council Tax Exemption Certificate, which you can send to the council.
-You may apply in person at the Student Services Centre Counter.
+Please ensure that you notify the council that you are registered as a full-time student.
+You may apply for a Registration Status Certificate for Council Tax exemption purposes, which you can send to the council.

 Single person discount for parents of full-time students

-If your parent requires proof of your full-time student status for council tax discount you will need to request a Council Tax Exemption Certificate, which you can send to the council.
-You may apply in person at the Student Services Centre Counter.
+If your parent requires proof of your full-time student status for Council Tax discount you will need to apply for a Registration Status Certificate for Council Tax exemption purposes, which you can send to the council.

 Leeds postcode areas

-If you're a registered full-time research degree student, and you enter your term-time address when you register, your details will be sent to Leeds City Council four times a year at the end of:
+If you're a registered, full-time research degree student, and you enter your term-time address when you register, your details will be included on one of lists sent to Leeds City Council at the end of: